 Regenerative agriculture is one way to farm more sustainably.
 The Farm Bill, up for renewal in 2023, could play a key role in helping this solution come to fruition.

-The training will review pressing issues related to agricultural investments and introduce practical skills.
+The virtual training in May will provide an overview of pressing issues related to agricultural investments and introduce practical skills.

 The Columbia Climate School’s International Research Institute for Climate and Society celebrated its 25th anniversary in an event on September 16.

 Government-subsidized electricity has played a big role in pumping out groundwater for irrigation at an unsustainable rate.
 Changing the system could help, say researchers.